baltimore-sun-data/voter-guide-2018/content/results.md

 draft = false
 +++

-This page has a comprehensive list of 2018 general election results from the Maryland State Board of Election.
+This page has a comprehensive list of 2018 midterm election results from the Maryland State Board of Election.